ANCL/UAV_DOBIBS/README.md

 # Backstepping Controller

-Code for the simulation-based paper **'Disturbance Observer-Based Integral Backstepping Controller for Multirotor UAVs'**.
+Code for the IFAC 2020 conference paper submission **'Disturbance Observer-Based Integral Backstepping Controller for Multirotor UAVs'**.

-This code is meant for use **SITL**(*Software in the loop*) approach to test the controller in the simulated world known as [jMAVSim](https://github.com/PX4/jMAVSim).
-It is easier to turn the parameter and test the controller in the simulated world before taking the Quatrotor to the sky.
-So we decide to release this code to reproduce the paper's result.
+This code is simulates a disturbance observer-based integral backstepping control for a multirotor UAV using **SITL**(*Software in the loop*) and the [jMAVSim](https://github.com/PX4/jMAVSim) simulator.
+A main reason for using SITL is so that the actual PX4 firmware is tested.
+This ensures simulation results are closer to what is actually implemented in flight testing.

 ## Contents